Lewis Powell (conspirator): Execution

 A gallows was constructed in the Arsenal courtyard 12 ft high and large enough for all four condemned to be hanged at once.
 Powell asked to see General Hartranft and impressed upon him once more Mary Surratt's innocence.
 Hartranft wrote a memorandum to President Johnson outlining Powell's statement, adding that he believed Powell to be telling the truth.
 Powell then made a statement exonerating Atzerodt and declared that Atzerodt refused to kill Vice President Johnson even though Booth had ordered him to do so.

 At 1:15 p.m., July 7, 1865, the prisoners were taken through the courtyard and up the steps of the gallows.
 Each prisoner's ankles and wrists were manacled.
 More than 1,000 people, including government officials, members of the US armed forces, friends and family of the condemned, official witnesses, and reporters, watched from the Arsenal courtyard and the tops of its walls.
 Alexander Gardner, who had photographed Powell and the others two months before, photographed the execution for the government.

 Hartranft read the execution order as the condemned sat in chairs.
 White cloth was used to bind their arms to their sides, and to tie their ankles and thighs together.
 On Powell's behalf Gillette thanked the prison officials for their kindness, and said a prayer for Powell's soul; Powell's eyes filled with tears.
 Powell said, "Mrs. Surratt is innocent.
 She doesn't deserve to die with the rest of us".

 The prisoners were asked to stand and move forward a few feet to the nooses.
-A white bag was placed over the head of each prisoner after the noose was put in place.
+After the noose was put in place, a white bag was placed over the head of each prisoner.
 Powell said to Rath through his hood, "I thank you, goodbye."

 Rath clapped his hands, and soldiers knocked the supports from under the drops.
 Surratt and Atzerodt seemed to die quickly.
 By contrast, Herold and Powell struggled for nearly five minutes.
 Powell's body swung about wildly, and once or twice his legs came up so that he was almost in a sitting position.